Merkava: 2023 Israel-Hamas War

+In December 2023, Business Insider reported that Hamas had "knocked out" about 20 tanks.

+On 24 May 2024, The Al-Qassam Brigades reported having destroyed an Merkava MK 2 using a “Shawaz” explosive device in the Al-Qasasib neighborhood of Jabalia Camp.

+In October 2024, Ynet reported that the IDF planned to outsource repair of its armored vehicles including tanks for the first time due to damage sustained during the Israel-Hamas War.
+The following month, the IDF reported shortages of tanks and tank shells.

+2024 Israel–Hezbollah war

+IDF said soldiers from the 36th armored division had also entered operations in Lebanon joining forces from the 98th division already operating in the border area.

+On 2 October 2024, Hezbollah said it had destroyed three Israeli Merkava tanks with rockets.

 Derivatives

 Following the Second Intifada the Israel Defense Forces modified some of their Merkavas to satisfy the needs of urban warfare.

 Merkava LIC

-These are Merkava Mark III BAZ or Mark IV tanks, converted for urban warfare.
+These are Merkava Mark 3 BAZ or Mark 4 tanks, converted for urban warfare.
 The LIC designation stands for "low intensity conflict", underlining its emphasis on counter-insurgency, street-to-street inner-city asymmetrical type warfare of the 21st century.

 The Merkava is equipped with a turret 12.7 mm caliber coaxial machine gun, which enables the crew to lay down fairly heavy cover fire without using the main gun (which is relatively ineffective against individual enemy combatants).
 Like the new remote-operated weapon station, the coaxial machine-gun is fired from inside the tank without exposing the crew to small-arms fire and snipers.

 The most sensitive areas of a tank, its optics, exhaust ports and ventilators, are all protected by a newly developed high-strength metal mesh to prevent explosive charges being planted there.

 Rubber whip pole-markers with LED tips and a driver's rear-facing camera have been installed to improve navigation and maneuverability in an urban environment by day or by night.